-Published in 2008 in The Psychologist, the magazine of the British Psychological Society, Ian Florance interviewed Susan Young about her career and her role in supporting a vulnerable defendant, Barry George, through his trials and subsequent appeals against his conviction for the murder of Jill Dando.
+Published in The Psychologist, the magazine of the British Psychological Society, Ian Florance interviewed Susan Young about her career and her role in supporting a vulnerable defendant, Barry George, through his trials and subsequent appeals against his conviction for the murder of Jill Dando.
 Susan is described to have probably been the UK’s most high-profile psychologist; she describes her involvement in this case and its implications for psychologists.

 View here two presentations by Professor Susan Young.
 The first is 'ADHD: Avoiding the Twilight Zone' which discusses the transition for young people with ADHD from childhood to adulthood.
 The second is 'ADHD: Making the Invisible Visible' which summarises the Expert White Paper presented to the European Parliament in April 2013 (the White Paper is available for downloading in the Resources section of this website).
 Both presentations can be downloaded with the option of simultaneous French translation.